 If your theater will use a video projector and movie screen arrangement, install the video projector at the opposite end of the room from the screen.
 Most projectors can be installed on the ceiling from special brackets to save room.

-Mount speakers around the room.
+Your DIY home theater sound system will perform best with multiple speakers mounted around the room.
 A 5:1 speaker arrangement requires one subwoofer on the floor, plus one center speaker above or below the screen and two speakers on each side.
 A 7:1 speaker arrangement is the same, but it has two more speakers in the back of the room.

 - HDTV: Install HDTV video screens on the wall to studs, using a video screen mount kit rated for the size of your screen.